 - Asthapana basti / Niruha basti – this basti is prepared mainly from a herbal decoction, taila, kalka, honey and salt.
 This is a very unique process and takes several hours to prepare.

 - Anuvasana basti unctuous enema and contains mainly sneha such as oil or ghee.

-Administering the combination of niruha and anuvasana basti regulary for eight days. the course is started with one Anuvasana basti followed by three Niruha and Anuvasana basti alternatively.
-Then the course is completed with one Anuvasana basti.
+It is suggested that niruha and anuvasana are both used for eight days of basti treatment.
+One Anuvasana basti is followed by Niruha alternatively.
+The course is completed with one Anuvasana basti.
 In total eight basti are performed.